nicohlr/ipychart/docs/docs/user_guide/usage.md

 # Usage

-The ipychart API is composed of only one *Chart* class which allows you to create all types of chart.
-This class takes 4 arguments as input : **data**, **kind**, **options** and **colorscheme**.
-This arguments have a particular structure to match the backend Chart.js API.
+The ipychart API is composed of only one *Chart* class which allows you to create all types of charts.
+This class takes 4 arguments as inputs: **data**, **kind**, **options** and **colorscheme**.
+These arguments have a particular structure to match the backend Chart.js API.
 If you don't respect the structure of these arguments the package may not work.

 In this section, we will go through each argument to present its use and its structure.
-But before that, let's start with a little aside to compare the APIs of Chart.js and ipychart.
+But before that, let's start with a little aside where we compare the APIs of Chart.js and ipychart.

 ## Chart.js vs ipychart